Help! Why Am I Only Attracted To Fictional Characters?

 Advertisement

-In some people, this feeling of having being attracted to fictional characters goes even further.
-Fictosexuality is a term used to explain strong feelings of love, infatuation, or desire for fictional characters, and actually exists on the asexuality spectrum.
+In some people, this feeling of being attracted to fictional characters goes even further.
+Fictosexuality is a term used to explain strong feelings of love, infatuation or desire for fictional characters, and actually exists on the asexuality spectrum.

 “